junxit/us-congress-bills-115/bill.md

     - **(C)** published in a machine-readable and open format; and
     - **(D)** searchable.
   - **(4)** Ensure that any hyperlink described in paragraph (2) be prominently displayed on the online portal of the agency.
-- **(d)** *Rescinded guidance documents* Not later than the date on which a guidance document issued by an agency is rescinded, the head of the agency shall on the Federal Government website described in subsection (c)(1)—
+- **(d)** *Rescinded guidance documents* Not later than the date on which a guidance document issued by an agency is rescinded, the head of the agency shall on the online portal described in subsection (c)(1)—
   - **(1)** maintain a copy of the rescinded guidance document; and
   - **(2)** indicate—
     - **(A)** that the guidance document is rescinded; and
     - **(B)** the date on which the guidance document was rescinded.

-## § 3.
-Rule of construction

-In this Act, the term “guidance document” shall be construed broadly.
+- **(e)** *Deadline to designate portal* Not later than 30 days after the date of the enactment of this Act, the Director of the Office of Management and Budget shall designate an online portal in accordance with subsection (c)(1).

 ## § 4.
+Rules of construction

+- **(a)** *Guidance documents* In this Act, the term “guidance document” shall be construed broadly.
+- **(b)** *Congressional review* Nothing in this Act may be construed to affect whether a guidance document qualifies as a rule for purposes of chapter 8 of title 5, United States Code.

+## § 5.
 Definitions

 In this Act: